 Original

-Original post with analysis of the PACELC theorem.
+Original post discussing the PACELC theorem.

 Related chapter